cwpearson/csips/README.md

 ## Contributing

+This was written purely as an educational exercise.

 1. Install poetry.
 2. Use poetry to install project dependencies.
 3. Make sure vscode python interpreter is the poetry venv one.